 Tools and Techniques for Disentangling Neurological and Psychiatric Dimensions

 - Structural Neuroimaging (MRI/CT): Used to rule out organic causes like tumors or strokes in patients presenting with psychiatric symptoms, and to identify brain atrophy in conditions like schizophrenia or dementia.
+These brain scans reveal the brain’s physical structure and can detect structural and functional changes associated with various disorders.

 - Functional Neuroimaging (fMRI/PET): Helps visualize brain activity patterns, such as altered connectivity in depression or hyperactivity in ADHD, aiding in diagnosis, prognosis, and treatment monitoring.
+These techniques assess specific brain regions and their activity, providing insight into the neurological basis of symptoms.

 - Electroencephalography (EEG): Detects abnormal brain waves in epilepsy or to assess sleep disturbances linked to mood disorders, increasingly used in psychiatric evaluations for conditions like psychosis.